apndx/ReutersDocLabeler/README.md

 ### Making a data loader

 You should have inputs.csv in the folder reuters-csv.
-You should have two arguments: The path and file for the script, and a name for the loaderset.
+You should have three arguments: The path and file for the script, a name for the loaderset, and 'train' or 'test' to choose if the loader is for train or test.
 For example like this:

 ```
-python notebooks/csv-to-dataloader.py full-data-loader
+python notebooks/csv-to-dataloader.py full-data-loader train
 ```

 Running csv-to-dataloader.py will result in three dataloaders (train/dev/test) that are saved in the data-loaders folder.